 Rosamund (Ros) Heit was appointed as a member representative director in July 2018.
 She has over 30 years’ experience as a board member and in management roles in rural Queensland.
-Ros was previously a Local Councillor at South Burnett Regional Council (SBRC) where she is responsible for the Finance, HR, and Information and Communications Technology portfolios and is a member of the Audit Committee.
-She is a member of a number of boards and holds Bachelor degrees in Business and Science, as well as a Diploma of Local Government for Elected Members.
-Ros was awarded the Queensland Rural, Regional and Remote Women’s Network (QRRRWN) Professional Woman of the Year 2018.
+Ros was previously a Local Councillor at South Burnett Regional Council (SBRC) for two terms and managed the finance, ICT and HR portfolio and the Audit committee.
+Ros has a Bachelor of Business majoring in Accounting and Human Resource Management (USQ) and a Science degree ( Honours) from London University.
+Ros is a graduate of the Australian Institute of Company Directors and was awarded the Queensland Rural, Regional and Remote Women’s Network (QRRRWN) Professional Woman of the Year 2018.

 Jennifer Sanders was appointed as a member representative director in July 2018.
 She is on the board of a local community and welfare organisation that provides a range of community and welfare services and was previously the President for 4 years and Vice President for 1 year.
 Jennifer is a Justice of the Peace (Qualified) and holds a Bachelor of Arts (BA) majoring in Australian Studies, Graduate certificate in development processing, LGAQ Diploma of Local Government (Planning), and a Diploma of Project Management.
 Jennifer was an elected Councillor at Scenic Rim Regional Council from 2012 to 2016 and Chair of the Planning and Development Committee for the same period.